Monday, 11 November 2024

 The 90th Anniversary of Hachiko Line: Part 2

-JR East KiHa112-204 displays the 90th anniversary plate of the Hachiko line
+JR East KiHa 112-204 displaying the Hachiko Line 90th anniversary plate

 You may remember that I posted about the 90th anniversary of Hachiko line last month.
-I am going to follow up this topic a little bit more today.
+Today, I’d like to follow up on that topic a little more.